Andy Mason (rugby league): Background

-Andy Mason was raised in Leek Street Flats, Leeds, West Riding of Yorkshire, England.
+Mason was raised in Leek Street Flats, Leeds, West Riding of Yorkshire, England.

 Rugby union

-Mason won caps for England (Schools 19 group) (RU), and won caps for Yorkshire (RU) while at Roundhay RFC and Morley R.F.C..
+Mason won caps for England (Schools 19 group) (RU), and won caps for Yorkshire & The North of England (RU) while at Roundhay RFC and Morley R.F.C..

 Rugby league

 Bramley

 Mason changed rugby football codes from rugby union to rugby league when he transferred to Bramley.
 He made his debut for Bramley playing in the 12–19 defeat by Batley on 3 February 1985.
 He scored his first try for Bramley playing in the 16–19 defeat by Dewsbury on 13 March 1985, and scored a hat-trick in the 32-4 victory over Whitehaven a week later.

 In November 1986, Mason was sold to Leeds in exchange for a £50,000 fee and Leeds fullback, David Healy.

 Wakefield Trinity

 In August 1987, the Leeds players; Mark Conway, Phil Fox, Andy Mason, and Keith Rayne, were transferred in exchange for the Wakefield Trinity players; John Lyons, and Gary Spencer.

 Mason played and scored a try in Wakefield Trinity's 8–11 defeat by Castleford in the 1990–91 Yorkshire Cup Final during the 1990–91 season at Elland Road, Leeds on Sunday 23 September 1990, and played and scored a try in the 29–16 victory over Sheffield Eagles in the 1992–93 Yorkshire Cup Final during the 1992–93 season at Elland Road, Leeds on Sunday 18 October 1992.